payal1184/WeatherNotification/Readme.md

 ## ☁️ Step 4: Amazon SNS Topic

 Created an SNS topic to send weather notifications.
-ubscription is confirmed to deliver alerts via email.
+Email subscription is confirmed to receive alerts.
+Alerts are sent using the Email protocol.

 ![SNS Topic Screenshot](image/Screenshot%20(170).png)